dsrhaslab/lazyfs/README.md

 sudo apt install libfuse3-dev libfuse3-3 fuse3
 ```

-The filesystem requires the option **'allow_other'** as a startup argument so that other users can read and write files, besides the user owning the filesystem.
+It requires the option **'allow_other'** as a startup argument so that other users can read and write files, besides the user owning the filesystem.
 For that, you must uncomment/add the following line on the configuration file **/etc/fuse.conf**:

 ```bash
 user_allow_other